EUnderground - Censorship Festival

 Török Ádám and the Mini, rock and blues concert

 A selection of songs from the past 50 years.
 Few people know that Ádám Török was also observed by the state security agencies of the "Kádár" era.
 He was repeatedly brought for a "talk" because it was spreading that he was one of the organizers of the 1972 demonstration.
-He also missed out a lot of professional opportunities because, at the time, communist music producers said he "didn't live the way he should have," even though he just wanted -like all young people- freedom and party.
+He also missed out a lot of professional opportunities because, at the time, communist music producers said he "didn't live the way he should have," even though he just wanted -like all young people- freedom and having fun.